XJChenUMD/Carbon-Taxation-and-Revenue-Recycling/README.md

 Corresponding authors: K.F. (kfeng@umd.edu), K.H. (k.hubacek@rug.nl).

 The code folder includes all codes used for modelling, analysis, and visualization in the paper.

-The "Results summary.Rdata" includes all data used for the figures shown in the main text.

-The global SAM table based on GTAP-v11, the detailed World Bank Global Consumption Database (WBGCD), the coverage of social assistance in each country is not publicly available unless one gets the license.
-If interested, please contact the corresponding authors.